 SLEEP.
-For a device for which there is no demand for the work during a given period, the SLEEP policy can be used.
-This policy cannot be combined with any other policy for the same device.
+For a device for which there is no demand for operation during a given period, the SLEEP policy can be used.
 The policy is used mostly at night, when there is no activity in the office and many devices can be turned off in order to save energy.
 There are no additional parameters for this policy.